sosga/larn/readme.txt

      released for the UNIX environment in 1986 by Noah Morgan.
 It was subsequently ported to the MS-DOS environment by Don Kneller.
 Kevin Routley has been working on enhancements to LARN on and off for the past two years.
-This version is for OSX, GNU/LINUX and WINDOWS environments.
+This version is for OSX, BSD, GNU/LINUX and WINDOWS environments.

      2. System requirements